fazil8848/Speedo-task/README.md

 # Vehicle Travel Tracker

 This project is a comprehensive vehicle tracking system that visualizes and analyzes vehicle trips using GPS data.
 It includes features for calculating travel distance, idling, stoppages, and speed.
-The frontend, developed with React/Vue and Leaflet for mapping, displays routes and dynamically updates trip details.
-The backend, built with Express.js, manages data storage and calculations using MongoDB/MySQL.
+The frontend, developed with React and Leaflet for mapping, displays routes and dynamically updates trip details.
+The backend, built with Express.js, manages data storage and calculations using MongoDB.

 ## Table of Contents